Digital Marketing Summit 2014

 Iraj Islam’s session was followed by a panel discussion on mobile marketing.
-Drabir Alam, Associate Director of Cookie Jar moderated this session.
-Panel members included Kaymun Amin, Managing Director, VU Mobile; Nawbut Ali, Head of Marketing, Airtel; Tanim Ahmed, Head of Sales and Marketing, bdnews24.com; Hasan Mehdi, Head of Mobile, Samsung and Rakibul Hasan, General Manager, MediaVest Bangladesh.
+Driver Alam, Associate Director of Cookie Jar moderated this session.
+Panel members included Kaymun Amin, Managing Director, VU Mobile; Nawbut Ali, Head of Marketing, Airtel; Tanim Ahmed, Head of Sales and Marketing, bdnews24.com; Hasan Mehdi, Head of Mobile, Samsung, and Rakibul Hasan, General Manager, MediaVest Bangladesh.
 They spoke about mobile advertising and it’s fast penetration in the Bangladeshi market and scopes of improvement in this field.
-Asia pacific is the fastest growing region in mobile marketing.
-But the most run-of-the mill mobile marketing method of Bangladesh, bulk SMS, seem irksome to most.
-Kaymun Amin considers a few approaches on how to make mobile marketing interesting.
-He emphasized on the importance of targeted marketing when it comes to mobile advertising.
+The Asia Pacific is the fastest-growing region in mobile marketing.
+But the most run-of-the-mill mobile marketing method of Bangladesh, bulk SMS, seem irksome to most.
+Kaymu Amin considers a few approaches on how to make mobile marketing interesting.
+He emphasized the importance of targeted marketing when it comes to mobile advertising.
 Simply put, if the message reaches the wrong audience it bears the risk of giving off a negative impression.
-Nawbut Ali emphasized further on how sharp targeting can measure and increase conversion.
+Naw but Ali emphasized further how sharp targeting can measure and increase conversion.
 Since mobiles are the source of nearly 50% of the total traffic, Tanim Ahmed states the urgency of starting to monetize from this huge traffic.

 “The aim of target marketing is to get a good response by conveying the message to the right audience.”

 – Kaymun Amin